kayline/exercises/grep/README.md

 # Grep Exercises

 Here are some `grep` exercises.
 Most of the exercises include a little code block that shows what output to expect.
-Replace the line `// Put your command here` with the command you type.
+Above each block is another block containing `# Put your command here` — put whatever command you come up with in that block.

 Feel free to use commands *other* than `grep`.